 How to Make Sloppy Jane Sandwiches

-- Add remaining ingredients, reduce heat to low and cook until flavors are blended
+Stir well and reduce heat to low and cook until flavors are blended.

 Tips For Making Sloppy Jane Sandwiches